Site Overlay

 Patient Care: They position patients for therapy, apply immobilization devices as necessary, and review procedures and potential side effects of treatment with patients.

-Equipment Operation: They operate advanced equipment, such as linear accelerators, which deliver radiation to cancer cells, and may also utilize simulation, radiographic, and film processing equipment.
+Equipment Operation: They operate advanced equipment, such as linear accelerators that deliver radiation to cancer cells, and may also use simulation, radiographic, and film-processing equipment.

-Treatment Planning: They work with medical dosimetrists and radiation oncologists to discuss treatment plans, verify equipment setup, and ensure the correct dosage of radiation is delivered.
+Treatment Planning: They work with medical dosimetrists and radiation oncologists to discuss treatment plans, verify equipment setup, and ensure the correct radiation dose is delivered.

 Monitoring and Safety: Technologists meticulously monitor patients during treatment for unexpected reactions, maintain and calibrate radiation equipment, and follow strict radiation safety protocols.